It is a procedure to restore normal heart rhythm, especially if the irregular rhythm has not responded to the medication.

 There are two main types of surgical ablation.
 Some procedures require the heart to be stopped and the patient placed on an extracorporeal circulation machine (called a “pump” ablation).

-Others can be performed on a beating heart and do not require the use of a heart-lung machine (“pumpless” ablation).
+Others can be performed on a beating heart and do not require a heart-lung machine (“pumpless” ablation).

-Doctors will make a precise pattern of incisions (cuts) within the upper chambers of the heart (the right and left atria).
+Doctors will make a precise pattern of incisions (cuts) within the heart’s upper chambers (the right and left atria).

 New technologies have been developed that make cardiac ablation possible without incisions (cuts) inside the heart.

-One of the new procedures called Minimally Invasive Cardiac Surgery for Atrial Fibrillation is now performed more frequently in Canada.
+One of the new Minimally Invasive Cardiac Surgery for Atrial Fibrillation is now performed more frequently in Canada.

 Catheter ablation is a non-surgical procedure that uses thin, flexible tubes called catheters to reach the inside of the heart.
 It does not require general anesthesia or stop the heart.
 This technique is most commonly used with newer technologies in large centers.